 I have been wanting to share this recipe since I started Chez Us.
 This clam dip recipe brings back so many childhood memories for me.
-I am very happy to finally share it with you just in time for Superbowl.
+I am very happy to finally share it with you and just in time for Super Bowl Sunday.
 I will be out of the country this year but am really hoping that the 49er’s finally made it.
 Who are you cheering for?

 I was never a big football fan but when it came to the Superbowl, my sisters and I would get really into it.
 I remember making a big batch of clam dip and sitting in front of the tv cheering some team on.
 Even when I was a kid it was more about the food than the game.
 Life definitely has not changed much since then.
 These days whenever I hear someone talking about Clam Dip I am always taken back to those childhood memories and to be honest I still think our recipe is the best.

 I will admit it has changed a bit over the years.
 I tend not to use sour cream now and instead reach for Cream Fraiche as I enjoy the big of tang that it adds.
 Over the years I have tried other versions.
 Some people like to add hot sauce as well as cheese; but, I am a bit of a purist and keep it simple.
 While it is okay to start noshing on the dip right away I prefer to let the flavors mingle for at least four hours if not overnight.